Using meaningful data types

 arr[1] = Pair("foo",false);

-// compile-time error because the types do not match
+// compile-time error because the types don't match

 Polymorphic types in functions